Had three regicides fled somewhere other than New Haven Plantation, Connecticut might look a lot different today.

-The royal order for their arrest was delivered to New Haven Gov. William Leete received the orders for their arrest in Guilford, but Leete sympathized with the regicides and delayed the king’s agents.
+New Haven Gov. William Leete received the orders for their arrest in Guilford, but Leete sympathized with the regicides and delayed the king’s agents.
 That gave Whalley and Goffe enough time to escape and hide out in Judges Cave, where they lived most of the summer.

 In August they moved to a house in Milford, where they lived for two years until their hideout was discovered.
 They moved back to the cave until Indians found them.
 On Oct.
 13, 1663, they set out for western Massachusetts, traveling only by night.
 They arrived in Hadley, Mass., where the Rev. John Russell sheltered them.
-Goffe managed to exchange letters with his wife, still in England, who sent him money.
+Goffe managed to exchange letters with his wife, still in England.
+She sent him money.

 In 1665, King Charles II punished New Haven for protecting the regicides.
 He merged the colony with Connecticut.

 Angel of Hadley

 During King Philip’s War, Indians attacked Hadley.
 According to legend, all seemed lost until a powerful-looking old man with a white beard and a sword appeared.
 He rallied the militia in a successful defense against the Indians and then disappeared.
 There is reason to believe the Angel of Hadley was William Goffe.

 Edward Whalley is believed to have died in 1675 in Hadley.
 Goffe is believed to have died in Hartford some years later.